 The Practical Sales Funnel

-The practical sales funnel might be what you were taught in school.
-A prospect comes in at the top and progresses down through the typical steps.
+The practical sales funnel might be what you were taught in business school.
+A prospect comes in at the top and progresses down through the typical sales funnel stages.

 1. Leads – Opportunity